commercelayer/commercelayer-cli-plugin-triggers/README.md

 _See code: [src/commands/order/approve.ts](https://github.com/commercelayer/commercelayer-cli-plugin-triggers/blob/main/src/commands/order/approve.ts)_

-## `cl-triggers order:approve_and_capture ID`
+### `cl-triggers order:approve_and_capture ID`

-Send this attribute if you want to approve and capture a placed order.
+Send this attribute if you want to approve and capture a placed order..

 ```
 USAGE